5ynthaire/5YN-WAV2CUE-PY/README.md

 ## Input File Examples

 **Duration mode format**
 Input file requires total length of wav file on first line, followed by a triple hyphen on new line, then duration and track labels in CSV format.
-Track durations support three decimal digits, but if none, the script will assume .000:
+Track durations support three decimal second digits, but if none, the script will assume .000:

 ```
 GiantWaveFile,0:20:17.550